chairielazizi/Deletia-Uninstaller/assets/README.md

-# Lumina Uninstaller - Assets
+# Deletia Uninstaller - Assets

 This folder contains application assets like icons.